nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-create-and-reuse-custom-element.md

 tree_item_index: 1200
 ---
 {{! excerpt}}
-In this tutorial you will learn how to create and reuse custom elements in View Designer.
+In this tutorial you will learn how to create and reuse custom elements in Studio Designer.
 {{! /excerpt}}

 {{#> callout type='note' }}
-The View Designer is not available for everyone yet, but if you can't wait any longer to try it, do not hesitate to contact your sales representative to enable it on your project.
+The Studio Designer is not available for everyone yet, but if you can't wait any longer to try it, do not hesitate to contact your sales representative to enable it on your project.
 {{/callout}}

 ## Requirements

-- A [Contract document type]({{page version='' space='nxdoc' page='getting-started-with-nuxeo-studio'}}#step-3-create-a-contract-document-type) created in Nuxeo Studio
+- A [Contract document type]({{page version='' space='nxdoc' page='getting-started-with-nuxeo-studio'}}#step-3-create-a-contract-document-type) created in Studio Modeler
 - The Web UI addon installed on your instance

 ## Create an Element
 We are going to start by adding a `validation` schema to our Contract document type.

-In Nuxeo Studio, in your go to **Schema**
+In Studio Modeler, in your go to **Schema**:
 1. Click on **New** and name it `validation`.
 1. Add a field `validated` as a boolean.
 1. Save your changes.

-Go to the View Designer on the **Resources** tab.
+Go to the Studio Designer on the **Resources** tab.
 1. Create a folder called `elements`.
 1. In it, create an element called `my-validation-element`.
   ![]({{file name='create-element-VD.png'}} ?w=150,border=true)